Marc Lerchenmüller

 About Me

 Prior to my academic career, I worked for the Boston Consulting Group in New York.
-I was also a co-founder of a biotechnology start-up that was sold in 2014 to uniQure and then entered into a development alliance with Bristol-Myers Squibb.
-With AaviGen, I am pursuing a second start-up in the gene therapy space.
+I was also a founding member of InoCard, a biotechnology start-up that was sold in 2014 to uniQure and then entered into a development alliance with Bristol Myers Squibb.
+Currently, I am pursuing a second start-up in the gene therapy space with AaviGen.

 Publications